wblangdon/vips/README.md

 # vips
-Datasets for EuroGP 2024 Genetic Improvement of Last Level Cache
+Datasets for EuroGP 2024 "Genetic Improvement of Last Level Cache" and
+GI @ ICSE 2024 "Deep Mutations have Little Impact"

 Image from OpenCV experiments in
 SSBSE 2016 "API-Constrained Genetic Improvement"